Nurseline’s activity and COVID-19

 COVID-19 is impacting businesses and organisations across the country, and Nurseline Healthcare is no different.
 We are following Government guidance and the advice of the NHS in what is a difficult time, and as such there have been changes made to the ways in which we work.
 Please see our FAQs for further information on how this might impact you as either a clinician or client.

-It is important that we live by our value of ‘honesty’ so when we place you on shifts, we have a duty to inform our clients of any other places you have worked recently so they’re able to decide if there are any conditions they would like to place on the booking.
+It is important that we live by our value of ‘impact’ so when we place you on shifts, we have a duty to inform our clients of any other places you have worked recently, so they’re able to decide if there are any conditions they would like to place on the booking.

 If you come into contact with someone who tests positive for COVID-19 through your work with us, we will inform you straight away and you will be expected to inform any other employers you work with.

 Where can I find information around current legislation and guidance for social care workers relating to COVID-19?